zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

  Freddie’s solution is to ask Monique to go with the m to lunch and basically to have her make the decision.
 Hans understands what F reddie is doing here.
 He says, “You mean you want Monique to make the call s o neither of us will be blamed for picking the wrong person.”
 “To make the call” means to make the decision, especially a difficult decision.
 Freddie is suggesting that Monique make the decision so that if it’s the wrong decision, Fr eddie and Hans won’t be blamed.
 That is, people won’t say it was their fault for hi ring this person.

-Freddie says, “I always thought you were quick on t he uptake.”
+Freddie says, “I always thought you were quick on the uptake.”
 The phrase “to be quick on the uptake” (uptake) means to understand s omething very quickly, to be a fast learner.
-Freddie is saying that Hans has und erstood the reason for inviting Monique to lunch and making the decision for them v ery quickly.
+Freddie is saying that Hans has und erstood the reason for inviting Monique to lunch and making the decision for them very quickly.
 It is, of course, so that Freddie and Hans won’t get into trouble for  making the wrong decision.

 Now let’s listen to the dialogue, this time at a normal speed.